Eddie Drummond: College career

-Although recruited by Joe Paterno as a running back, Drummond would spend his time at Penn State switching between tailback and wide receiver.
+Drummond received offers from Florida State, Michigan, Michigan State, Notre Dame, Ohio State, Penn State, West Virginia, and Wisconsin.
+He narrowed his decision down between Florida State, Michigan, Penn State and Notre Dame, eventually choosing the Nittany Lions.
+Although recruited by Joe Paterno as a running back, Drummond would spend his time at Pennsylvania State University switching between tailback and wide receiver.
 He finished his collegiate career with 71 receptions for 1,132 yards and five touchdowns and rushed the ball 40 times for 272 yards and one touchdown.
 He caught the attention of pro scouts when he finished the 2001 Blue–Gray Football Classic as the second leading rusher with 26 yards rushing on eight carries.